 The answers you get are not in any way meant to help you make better decisions about this specific coin and no answer will be trustworthy at all.

 What we are looking for here is the sentiment of the group members.

-Just by asking a few questions, you will quickly get the feeling of the members and you can pretty easily make a judgment of their sentiment.
+Just by asking a few questions, you will quickly get the feeling of the members and you can pretty easily make a judgment of their sentiments.

-This will help you out when looking for indicators about the current market sentiment.
+This will help you out when looking for indicators of the current market sentiment.

 Now, if everything seems good, it’s time to learn how to analyze cryptocurrency sentiment through the news.

 News websites will always publish the daily stories that they think readers will click and read through.

 With this said, they will also always report on the biggest headlines for the day or the week.